-Some like it hot, but for the cold brew enthusiast, there really is no substitute.
-Steeped for a minimum of 12 hours, cold brew coffee is known for its naturally sweet flavor due to a a cold-water seeping process that results in lower acidity.
-Not to be confused with iced coffee (brewed hot, then cooled), cold brew has a cleaner flavor, can taste chocolaty with a velvet texture and even tames the boldest of beans.
+Some like it hot, some like it not.
+For the cold brew enthusiast, there is no substitute.
+Steeped for a minimum of 12 hours, cold-brew coffee is known for its naturally sweet flavor, courtesy of a cold-water seeping process that results in lower acidity.
+Not to be confused with iced coffee (brewed hot, then cooled), cold brew has a cleaner flavor; it can taste chocolaty with a velvet texture, and can tame even the boldest of beans.
 That said, it’s not boring — just different.
-Some have a difficult time swallowing the two-week shelf life and the fact that the bean per brew ratio makes it expensive, but the it’s the flavor that wins them over, every time.
+Some have a difficult time swallowing the two-week shelf life and the fact that the bean-to-brew ratio makes it expensive, but if you give it time, the flavor will win you over, every time.

 La Colombe Pure Black

-Chameleon Cold Brew
+Bear State Cold Coffee Brew

 This West-Coast roaster uses single-origin Brazilian beans brewed for 24 hours, taking pride in never exposing their beans to hot water.
 Our testers found Bear State to be more acidic — but that contributed to the coffee’s more muscular profile, making it a favorite with GP staffers who like their coffee strong.
 It’s available in select locations on the West Coast or online by subscription.